ReddiSrujan/STF-Clustering/README.md

-Download the STF HTML file to view the clusters more precisely
+Download the earthquake_clusterss.html.zip file to view the clusters more precisely